Kaamar.com

 Create a Custom Mosaic Design

-Input the desired size of the mosaic in mm (for instance the size of the wall to be covered), select tile size and grout colour then click "Show Mosaic Info" to preview the mosaic size that will be created.
-The finished Mosaic size shown includes a grout line border all round the tiles.
+Select tile size and grout colour then click "Show Mosaic Info" to preview the mosaic size that will be created.
+The finished Mosaic size shown includes a grout line border all round the tiles (but not the frame if Framed Mosaic Wall Art).

 Check the size, change the Calculation Method if required, then click "Calculate Mosaic" to make, then view your mosaic design.